Ballroom Dance Bashed and Re-Bashed: Controversial Moments in the Waltz's History

 From this lewd grasp and lawless contact warm?

-Simply put, it was the "freak dance" of the Regency Era because of the overly sexual moves and positions.
+Simply put, it was the "freak dance" of the Regency Era because the moves and positions were overly sexual.
 Anglican bishops outlawed their parishioners from dancing the dance.

 Even in America